nyu-systems/Entangle/README.md

 The figures will be saved to `examples/figures`, including
 - `one_layer_time.pdf`: the end-to-end verification time results (Figure 3).
 The performance results can vary when you use different hardwares.
-- `GPT_scalability.pdf`, `Llama-3_scalibility.pdf`: the scalability results (Figure 4), where you should see a bit super-linear time cost increasing with the parallel degrees and linear time cost increasing with the model sizes.
+- `GPT_scalability.pdf`, `Llama-3_scalability.pdf`: the scalability results (Figure 4), where you should see a bit super-linear time cost increasing with the parallel degrees and linear time cost increasing with the model sizes.
+- `number_of_ops_and_lemmas.pdf`: the number of operators and lemmas used (Figure 5.a), where you should see the same number as the one in the paper (except that data of company's proprietary models are removed).
+- `lemma_loc.pdf`: the CDF of LOC of the lemmas (Figure 5.b), where you should see a similar trend as the one in the paper (you will see some differences since we only include open-sourced models/framworks here).
 - `lemma_applied_count_heatmap.pdf`: the heatmap of lemma application counts (Figure 6), where you should see something similar to the one in the paper.

 For your convenience, we also provide reference figures in [examples/reference_figures](./examples/reference_figures) to compare.